ACKNOWLEDGEMENT OF COUNTRY

 ANROWS is privileged to be a part of collaborations with Aboriginal and Torres Strait Islander peoples and communities, including:

-- engaging with the Tangenterye Women’s Family Safety Group in the Northern Territory to administer a grant from the Luke Batty Foundation; and
+- working with community organisations to administer a grant from the Luke Batty Foundation; and

 - consulting with Aboriginal and Torres Strait Islander and other scholars to hold a workshop in 2019 to discuss data sovereignty.